parrotmac/supabase-db-backup/README.md

-# Database Backup to Supabase Storage
+# PostgreSQL Backup to Supabase Storage

 This is a tool that lets you backup your PostgreSQL database to Supabase Storage.
 The tool runs as a Docker container and can be scheduled to run at specific times using a cron service like Render.com.